msf4-0/AI4WRD-OCR/README.md

 **Livestream Loading**
 1. In the "Load Livestream" page, select "Done Crop" to start loading the livestream.
 2. A message will appear once the livestream is loaded.
-You may proceed to the final page, OCR livestream once the message is displayed.
+You may proceed to the final page, "OCR livestream" once the message is displayed.

 **OCR on Livestream**
 1. In the "OCR Livestream" page, the livestream from your capture device will be visible at the top of the page.